-Scottish Premiership ins and outs so far - January 2018
+Scottish Premiership ins and outs - January 2018

 That the most headline-grabbing signings during the January transfer window have been arriving on loan is a reflection of where Scottish football is at.

+There were reports at the start of January of big-money interest from Brighton & Hove Albion in Celtic striker Moussa Dembele and it ended with Rangers marksman Alfredo Moleros similarly waiting in vain for a supposed £8m bid from Chinese club Beijing Renhe to materialise.

-Celtic did get the ball rolling by paying RB Leipzig £1m for Marvin Compper even before the latch was officially unlocked.
+Celtic did get the ball rolling by paying RB Leipzig £1m for central defender Marvin Compper even before the latch was officially unlocked.

-But, while that has been dwarfed by the exorbitant fees being paid in England and which led former Celtic defender Virgil van Dijk to be sold to Liverpool for £75m from Southampton, nothing has come close to matching it since north of the border.
+But, while those were been dwarfed by the exorbitant fees being paid in England and which led former Celtic defender Virgil van Dijk to be sold to Liverpool for £75m from Southampton, nothing has come close to matching it north of the border until Celtic paid a similar amount to secure centre-half Jack Hendry from Dundee a minute before it closed.

-Hearts have made the most eye-catching capture by securing Steven Naismith on loan from Norwich City, where the Scotland forward had fallen out of favour.
+Hearts made the most eye-catching capture by securing Steven Naismith on loan from Norwich City, where the Scotland forward had fallen out of favour.

-Defender Russell Martin, Naismith's Carrow Road and international team-mate, arrived at Rangers in a similar move and has been joined there by two other members of the national squad - winger Jamie Murphy on loan from Brighton & Hove Albion and Nottingham Forest striker Jason Cummings.
+Defender Russell Martin, Naismith's Carrow Road and international team-mate, arrived at Rangers in a similar move and was joined there by two other members of the national squad - winger Jamie Murphy on loan from Brighton and Nottingham Forest striker Jason Cummings.

-Although Rangers have been the most active in terms of restructuring their squad, city rivals Celtic have attracted what is potentially the most exciting new face.
+Although Rangers have been the most active in terms of restructuring under new manager Graeme Murty, city rivals Celtic attracted what is potentially the most exciting new face.

-Charly Musonda arrives from Chelsea with a growing reputation that led the 21-year-old to be linked with a host of clubs, including Real Madrid.
+Charly Musonda arrived from Chelsea with a growing reputation that led the 21-year-old to be linked with a host of clubs, including Real Madrid, according to his new manager at least.

 Brendan Rodgers has used his Stamford Bridge connections to engineer an 18-month loan that could have an impact similar to the one that took Patrick Roberts to Celtic Park from Manchester City.